|

 the shift or return keys.
 Do this again to go back to

-viewing the entire file (this example shows the 'entire file' mode).
+viewing the entire file (this example shows 'entire file' mode).

 Any markers are shown as vertical dashed lines (this file contains